seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Bull-bearing Milo his addition yield
 To sinewy Ajax.
 I will not praise thy wisdom,
 Which, like a bourn, a pale, a shore, confines
-Thy spacious and dilated parts: here’s Nestor;
+Thy spacious and dilated parts: here's Nestor;
 Instructed by the antiquary times,
 He must, he is, he cannot but be wise:
 Put pardon, father Nestor, were your days
-As green as Ajax’ and your brain so temper’d,
+As green as Ajax' and your brain so temper'd,
 You should not have the eminence of him,
 But be as Ajax.